JonathanGrossman/python_basics/12_lists.md

 >>> '['we', 'sell', 'jeans', 'khakis', 'athletic pants', 'casual shirts', 'dress shirts']'
 ```

-The example above defines three variables `intro_list`, `pants_list`, and `shirts_list` and set them each equal to lists of different values.
-The fourth variable `message_list` is the sum of the first three variables `message_list = intro_list + pants_list + shirts_list + 3`.
-The result of the list concatentation, which is `'['we', 'sell', 'jeans', 'khakis', 'athletic pants', 'casual shirts', 'dress shirts']'`.
+The example above defines three variables `intro_list`, `pants_list`, and `shirts_list` and sets them each equal to lists of different values.
+The fourth variable `message_list` is the sum of the first three variables `message_list = intro_list + pants_list + shirts_list`.
+The result of the list concatentation is `'['we', 'sell', 'jeans', 'khakis', 'athletic pants', 'casual shirts', 'dress shirts']'`.

 List concatenation works only when combining two or more lists.
-It does not work when try to add a list to some other data type.
+It does not work when trying to add a list to some other data type.

 ```python
 # example of list list concatenation error